chris678/rsync-pull-backup/README.md

 Make sure you can reach the client with ssh and shared key authentication.

+And again: **Be aware that a ssh server is a potential risk.** To make it more secure I disabled password login on the clients sshd configuration and changed the owner of the authorized_keys file of the user to root so nobody can access the PC without an interaction of somebody with root access.
+At least for me this is save enough.

 ## Configuration

 Check the EXAMPLE.conf file for all and min-EXAMPLE.conf for a min. set of options.